harshith8899/i12R-Hackathon/README.md

 ## Hackathon Fixes & Improvements

 This project was provided as an existing fitness studio application with multiple broken and incomplete user journeys.
-We analyzed the existing implementation, identified the root causes, and applied minimal targeted fixes without redesigning the application's architecture or introducing unnecessary features.
+I analyzed the existing implementation, identified the root causes, and applied minimal targeted fixes without redesigning the application's architecture or introducing unnecessary features.